PauloMartin90/TheTraveler3649/README.md

 An effort to uncover the mystery of u/TheTraveler3649.
 Discord sever: https://discord.gg/7WPcv6HPTa

-Feel free to contribute, keeping styling constant.
+Feel free to contribute, keeping styling consistent.

 # Timeline of u/TheTraveler3649
 `May 8 03:07:54 2014 UTC` The reddit account [u/TheTraveler3649](https://old.reddit.com/user/TheTraveler3649) is created.